Dry Van Shipping: Pros, Cons, and Rates

 Dry van shipping is one of the most popular, reliable, and enduring shipping forms.
-Shippers choose dry vans because they provide protection from the elements, security, and versatility.
+Shippers choose dry van trailers because they protect freight from the elements, provide security, and offer versatility.
 But what is dry van trucking, when and why should you choose to offer dry van shipments, and what are the pros and cons?

 We’ll start by defining what a dry van is.